outscale/terraform-provider-outscale/docs/resources/internet_service_link.md

 subcategory: "OUTSCALE API"
 sidebar_current: "outscale-internet-service-link"
 description: |-
-  [Manages an Internet service link.]
+  [Manages an internet service link.]
 ---

 # outscale_internet_service_link Resource

-Manages an Internet service link.
+Manages an internet service link.

 For more information on this resource, see the [User Guide](https://docs.outscale.com/en/userguide/About-Internet-Services.html).
 For more information on this resource actions, see the [API documentation](https://docs.outscale.com/api#3ds-outscale-api-internetservice).